 Condensation is distinct from other forms of dampness, such as rain penetration and rising damp.
 It is water released when air is cooled to its dewpoint temperature and unable to carry so much moisture as vapour – the opposite process to evaporation.

 This may occur indoors when warm, damp air comes into contact with colder building components.
 It may lead to mould and timber decay.
-However, a few simple measures can often successfully reinstate the delicate moisture balance in old houses to prevent condensation.
+However, a few simple measures can often successfully reinstate the delicate moisture balance in your home to prevent condensation.

 What causes condensation?